tudelft3d/geogeeks/docs/misc/ssh.md

-# Connecting to a (TUDelft) Linux server with ssh
+# Connecting to a Linux server with ssh

+!!! warning

     Due to security reasons, many Linux servers at TUDelft cannot be accessed directly, they are behind the TUDelft firewall.

-!!! note

-    This works with macOS, Linux, and WSL.

-    For Windows, see below.
+=== ":simple-apple: :simple-linux: Unix (macOS & Linux)"

-## A 2-step process
+    ## Connection is a 2-step process for TUDelft servers

     ### 1. ssh to the TUDelft server

       - for MSc students: student-linux.tudelft.nl
       - for TUDelft staff: linux-bastion-ex.tudelft.nl

     `ssh mynetid@student-linux.tudelft.nl` and password is netid password

     ### 2. ssh from there to the server

     `ssh myusername@abcd.tudelft.nl` but watch out the password is the one you were given by the admin, it is *not* your netid

     ## Avoid the 2-step process (and passwords)

-=== ":simple-apple: :simple-linux: Unix (macOS & Linux)"

     ### Configuration